douglasgscofield/dispr/README.md

 `--mismatch-simple INT1:INT2[:INT3]`
 : Allow for *INT1* mismatches in the 5'-most *INT2* bases ("head") of each primer, with optionally *INT3* mismatches in the remaining 3' portion ("tail") of the primer

+`--show-mismatches`
+: Count the number of mismatches per primer hit when `--mismatch-simple` is in effect

 `--optimise`
 : Try to speed up searches with `--mismatch-simple` by searching for matches against the (presumably less-complex) tail portion of each primer first, and only then looking for a match against the adjacent primer head